Dev-kun/Dev-kun/README.md

 - 👋 Hi, I’m @Dev-kun
-- 👀 I’m interested in UI programming
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning node.js/go
-- 💞️ I’m looking to collaborate on an edu-tech app
-- 📫 How to reach me { instagram - dev_dolittle }
+- 📫 How to reach me { instagram - ddevpratapsingh }

 <!---
 Dev-kun/Dev-kun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.